DoDCIO/eads/index.md

 A JSON object **MUST** be at the root of every request/response document.
 This object defines a document's "top level".

-A response document **MUST** contain at least one of the following top-level members:
+A document **MUST** contain at least one of the following top-level members:

 * `meta`: a meta object containing information about the data being returned
 * `data`: the resource(s) being returned